Before we get into the history of this site and it’s logo, grab a snack, sit back and relax because..

 Back in the day, I would visit my Grandma and Grandpa in Smithtown, Long Island.
 My Mom, Dad, and I would take the 10 hour drive up I-95 North from Raleigh, North Carolina.

 These were some of the best times I had growing up, and I will always think fondly on road trips during the summer and winter months.
-We would visit at least twice a year, for Christmas/Thanksgiving, and also other various events like Family Reunions in the summer and just to visit in general.
+We would visit at least twice a year, for Christmas/Thanksgiving, other various events like Family Reunions in the summer, and just to visit in general.

 Back then, my Grandma would buy different types of cereal like Froot Loops, Cap’n Crunch, Razzle Dazzle Rice Krispies, Apple Jacks, and Honey Bunches of Oats which is still my all time favorite.
 My Grandpa loved Lucky Charms! 🙂

 Before we left to go back home, I would always draw a picture of the kind of cereal she had at that particular time.
 One year it was the Crunch Berries variety, one year it was Froot Loops, one year Rice Krispies, etc.

 She always loved the pictures, and until the day she passed away she told me I was an artist and had a great gift.
 “You’re a natural!” she would exclaim.
 That encouragement from such a young age was much needed in my life, as I often felt like I never fit in with the other kids.
 It seems as though I always stood out in some way, even though I would have preferred the opposite!